 Should I Take Vitamin D Supplements?

-Vitamin D supplementation has become more and more common over recent years as many individuals have found themselves to be Vitamin D deficient.
-The use of sunscreen and a lower intake of dairy products like milk has been linked to the rise in deficiency.
-However, even dietary sources of Vitamin D are not great in helping you reach the daily recommended intake of 600 IU for adults.
-Even strong Vitamin D sources like milk do not boast great IU amounts.
+Vitamin D supplementation has grown increasingly common in recent years as many individuals discover they are deficient.
+Increased sunscreen use and reduced dairy consumption have contributed to rising deficiency rates.
+However, even dietary sources of Vitamin D provide limited help in reaching the daily recommended intake of 600 IU for adults.
+Even strong Vitamin D sources like milk contain modest IU amounts.

-Supplementation is thus common as it helps adults reach that crucial 600 IU goal, especially adults over the age of 70 as 800 IU are required daily.
-Additionally, as we grow older, our ability to absorb Vitamin D is reduced.
-However, researchers have been debating its actual efficacy on the body as many studies have shown that it does not significantly aid in bone health or the prevention of diseases and cancers.
-If you do consider taking Vitamin D supplements, you should consult with your doctor first.
+Supplementation has therefore become common as it helps adults reach that crucial 600 IU goal, particularly adults over 70 who require 800 IU daily.
+Additionally, as we age, our ability to absorb Vitamin D diminishes.
+However, researchers continue debating its actual efficacy, as many studies show it doesn’t significantly improve bone health or prevent diseases and cancers.
+If you’re considering Vitamin D supplements, consult your doctor first.

 Do Vitamin D Supplements Work?

-Although you may be Vitamin D deficient due to lower exposure to sun and a lack of dietary sources, that doesn’t mean you should run to buy supplements.
-Research has shown that although Vitamin D is a crucial vitamin for our overall health, it may not be helping your body as much as dietary and normal bodily reserves do.
-In addition, Vitamin D deficiencies often are not too serious of an issue, and just being outdoors gives you sufficient sun exposure (definitely do not forego sunscreen in order to boost Vitamin D levels though!)
+Although you may be Vitamin D deficient due to limited sun exposure and insufficient dietary sources, that doesn’t mean you should rush to buy supplements.
+Research indicates that while Vitamin D is crucial for overall health, supplements may not benefit your body as much as dietary sources and natural production do.
+Additionally, Vitamin D deficiencies often aren’t serious issues, and simply spending time outdoors provides sufficient sun exposure (though never skip sunscreen to boost Vitamin D levels!).

-However, if you’re looking to up your Vitamin D levels, you can include more Vitamin D-rich foods in your diet and include either a multivitamin that contains Vitamin D or a Vitamin D supplement alone.
+However, if you’re looking to increase your Vitamin D levels, you can include more Vitamin D-rich foods in your diet and consider either a multivitamin containing Vitamin D or a dedicated Vitamin D supplement.

 Alternatives To Vitamin D Supplements

-Vitamin D supplements are very common on the market these days, but there are many dietary sources that can provide you with Vitamin D. The following are dietary sources of Vitamin D:
+While Vitamin D supplements are widely available, many dietary sources can provide you with this essential vitamin.
+The following are excellent dietary sources of Vitamin D:

 - Milk